-- MTH 105 Intermediate Algebra 3 credit hours.
+MTH 012 (Formerly MTH 105) Intermediate Algebra - 3 credit hours.
 This course covers exponents, roots and radicals, polynomial and rational expressions, functions and graphing, transformations of functions, quadratic and inverse functions, and linear and non-linear systems of equations.
 Credit hours for this course may not be counted toward any degree requirement.

-Note: MTH 105 is an intensive intermediate algebra course designed for students in science programs, technology, engineering and mathematics (STEM) degree where MTH 125, Calculus I, is the initial course in their curriculum.
+Note: MTH 012 is an intensive intermediate algebra course designed for students in science programs, technology, engineering and mathematics (STEM) degree where MTH 125, Calculus I, is the initial course in their curriculum.
 This course is designed to prepare students for MTH 115.

-Note: This course cannot be used to satisfy General Education requirements in Areas I-IV. - MTH 107 Modern Mathematics 3 credit hours.
+Note: This course cannot be used to satisfy General Education requirements in Areas I-IV.

+- MTH 013 (Formerly MTH 107) Modern Mathematics 3 credit hours.
 The metric system, sets, base numeration systems, systems of whole numbers, systems of integers, elementary number theory, elementary logic, relations, and functions.
 Prerequisites: MTH 101 or a satisfactory score on a placement test.
 Note: This course cannot be used to satisfy General Education requirements in Areas I-IV. - MTH 110 Finite Mathematics 3 credit hours.
 Sets, counting, permutations, combinations, basic probability theory (including Baye's Theorem), statistical concepts (including binomial distributions and normal distribution), matrices and their applications to Markov chains and decision theory.
 Additional topics may include symbolic logic, linear models, linear programming, the simplex method and applications.
 This course is designed for students who are not majoring in science, engineering, commerce, or mathematics.
 Prerequisites: MTH 101 or satisfactory placement test scores. - MTH 112 (Formerly MTH 103) Pre-Calculus Algebra 3 credit hours.
 The algebra of polynomial, rational, exponential and logarithmic functions; algebraic equations; linear and quadratic equations; linear and quadratic inequalities; systems of equations and inequalities; and the binomial theorem.
 Additional topics may include matrices, Cramer's rule, and mathematical induction.
 Prerequisites: MTH 101 or a satisfactory score on a placement exam. - MTH 113 (Formerly MTH 104) Pre-Calculus Trigonometry 3 credit hours.
 The study of (circular) trigonometric functions; inverse trigonometric functions; trigonometric identities; and trigonometric equations.
 The course also covers vectors, complex numbers, DeMoivre's Theorem, and polar coordinates.
 Additional topics may include conic sections, sequences, and using matrices to solve linear systems.
-Prerequisites: MTH 112 or a satisfactory score on a placement exam. - MTH 115 Pre-Calculus Algebra and Trigonometry 4 credit hours.
-This course covers functions, logarithms and exponentials, trigonometric functions and inverse trigonometric functions, trigonometric identities and equations, vectors, complex numbers, polar coordinates, systems of linear and quadratic equations/inequalities and the binomial theorem.
-MTH 115 is an intensive pre-calculus preparatory course designed for students in science, technology, engineering, and mathematics (STEM) degree programs where MTH 125, Calculus I, is the initial course of their degree program. - MTH 120 (Formerly MTH 130) Calculus and Its Applications 3 credit hours.
-A broad overview of calculus taken primarily by students majoring in commerce and business.
-The course includes differentiation and integration of algebraic, exponential, and logarithmic functions and applications to business and economics.
-The course also includes functions of several variables, partial derivatives with applications, LaGrange multipliers, L'Hopital's rule, and multiple integration with applications.
-This course does not substitute for MTH 125 or MTH 126.
-Prerequisites: MTH 112. - MTH 125 (Formerly MTH 171) Calculus I 4 credit hours.
-Limits; derivatives of algebraic, trigonometric, exponential, and logarithmic functions; applications of the derivative; differentials; maximum and minimum problems; curve sketching using calculus; and the definite integral and its applications to area.
-This is the first of three courses in the basic calculus sequence taken primarily by students in science, engineering and mathematics.
-Prerequisites: MTH 113 or 115 or satisfactory placement test scores for all students except Engineering majors.
-The prerequisite for Engineering majors is MTH 115. - MTH 126 (Formerly MTH 172) Calculus II 4 credit hours.
-Applications of integration including volume, arc length and work; techniques of integration; infinite series; polar coordinates and polar graphs; vectors in the plane and in space, parametric equations; curves in the plane and in space; and lines and planes in space.
-This is the second of three courses in the basic calculus sequence.
-Prerequisites: MTH 125 or 145.
+Prerequisites: MTH 112 or a satisfactory score on a placement exam.